gfwilliams/workshop-nodeconfeu2019/step1.md

 Terminal.println("Hello World")
 ```

+But these will scroll the screen up, which may make currently running apps
+look a bit strange!

-It's worth noting that when you're disconnected from Bluetooth, Bangle.js will by default write any messages from `console.log` - as well as any Exceptions - to the display.
-We'll add a 'Logging' section to the Settings app shortly to stop this, but it's a good way to see if your app has problems!
+It's worth noting that when you're disconnected from Bluetooth, Bangle.js will
+write any messages from `console.log` (as well as any Exceptions) to the display
+if `Debug info` is set to `Show` in `Settings`.
+This can be a great way of
+seeing if your app is failing in unexpected ways when in every day use.

 Want to react to user input on the buttons?
 You can query the button state.
-BTN1 is the top button, BTN2 is the middle, BTN3 is the bottom:
+**BTN1** is the top button, **BTN2** is the middle, **BTN3** is the bottom:

 ```
 BTN2.read();